Subscribe

 By Carl Bleich

-As the popularity of online shopping grows, so too does the frequency with which customers are returning the products they’ve purchased online.
+As the popularity of online shopping grows, so too does the frequency with which online shoppers are returning the products they’ve purchased online.

-E-commerce returns refer to the process of customers returning purchased products or items to an online retailer or e-commerce store.
-When customers buy products online, they may occasionally find the need to return them due to factors such as:
+Ecommerce returns refer to the process of customers returning purchased products or items to an online store or returning an online purchase to physical stores.
+When online customers make online purchases, they may occasionally find the need to return them due to factors such as:

 • Dissatisfaction with the product: Customers might not be satisfied with the quality, appearance, or functionality of the item they received